Banking Checking Accounts

 Details:

-For a no-monthly-fee bank account, Capital One is worth checking out.
+Seniors looking for a stress-free banking experience should consider checking out Capital One.
 It offers the 360 Checking and 360 Performance Savings accounts, which have no monthly service fees and no minimums to open or maintain.
-Capital One’s credit cards are some of the best around, and the company’s CDs offer competitive rates, too.
+Capital One's credit cards are some of the best around, and the company's CDs offer competitive rates, too.

 The checking account gives you access to more than 70,000 fee-free ATM locations, which could help you save money if you need to hit the ATM.
 However, Capital One doesn't reimburse for fees incurred at other bank ATMs the way some banks do.